- Your First Math Course at UofM: A Guide for Incoming Students

 - Transfer Credit

 The Actuarial Mathematics program is designed to provide broad training in the basic mathematics underlying the operations of private and social insurance and employee benefit plans.
-The courses are organized to assist the student to prepare for several of the examinations of the Casualty Actuarial Society and the Society of Actuaries.
+The courses are organized to assist the student in preparing for several of the examinations of the Casualty Actuarial Society and the Society of Actuaries.

 Non-credit review classes for some of the professional actuarial examinations are organized each term; ask your actuarial advisor about the time and place of these classes.
 It is strongly recommended that some of these exams be passed before graduation.
 Summer internships are an important component of the educational program, and students are strongly encouraged to seek an internship no later than the conclusion of their junior year.
 Students are encouraged to take either Math 422 to satisfy their upper-level writing requirement.